hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/DefineScanFrame.rst

 |

-The "Reset all scan settings" button allows the user to change all Parameters back to their default values.
+The :py:data:`Reset all scan settings` button allows the user to change all Parameters back to their default values.

 Export scan settings
 ^^^^^^^^^^^^^^^^^^^^